Overc1ocker/HP-15-DA0014DX-Hackintosh/README.md

 - Battery readout (with SMCbatterymanager kext)
 - Intel 7265 wifi and bluetooth (Note: this is not the original card that came with the laptop.)
 - Brightness control
-- Sleep
+- Sleep (Lid sleep as well)
 - Webcam
 - Headphone jack line in
 - Built in Microphone
 - Graphics acceleration
 - Ethernet
 - Trackpad
+- Brightness keys on keyboard
+- Lid Sleep

 **Not working**
 - Touchscreen (Don't anticipate this to work as real macs do not feature touchscreens)
-- Brightness keys on keyboard (Workaround included that uses FN+brightness keys instead)

 -------------------------------------------

 **Notes**: